Code-Institute-Submissions/dev-timm-space-ride/README.md

 ## Features
 ### Navigation Bar
 The navigation is fixed on the top and available on every page.
-By clicking on an navigation item the user is led to the dedicated homepage section with a smooth scrolling effect.
+By clicking on a navigation item the user is led to the dedicated homepage section with a smooth scrolling effect.
 Additionally there is a call-to-action button that helps the visitor access the registration page.

 Moreover, the navigation is responsive and will turn into a burger menu when a certain display size is reached.

 ![Image that shows the navigation bar](assets/images/readme-images/navbar.png)

 ### Hero
 The background image's purpose is to excite the visitor about space travel.
-The section also includes a CTA to encourage the visitor to reach the registration page.
+The section also includes a CTA button to encourage the visitor to reach the registration page.

 ![Image that shows the hero section](assets/images/readme-images/hero.png)